 Mahogany Ship There have been queries over the 18 years I have had this project, and I will list some, with replies: Q: Shipwrecks would be in water.
 A: Several shipwrecks were reported high and dry in the Warrnambool sand dunes (hummocks) in the nineteenth century.
 Q: You are not using aerial archaeology .
 A: Allow one of the greatest pioneers of archaeology, Sir Leonard Woolley , to define aerial archaeology in his archaeological classic Digging Up the Past : ‘Nowadays air photographs bring to light masses of evidence invisible to one who stands upon the ground.’
 That is precisely what I am doing.
 Reference: Woolley, L. (1930) Digging Up the Past .
 Penguin Books Ltd , Great Britain. (p.
 28).
 Q: Aerial archaeology is not a valid method for finding a shipwreck buried on land.
 A: The confusion must result from the fact that aerial archaeology is not a suitable method for finding shipwrecks in the sea.
 However, the Mahogany Ship was not reported i...

-THE MAHOGANY SHIP The Mahogany Ship is one of Australia's greatest mysteries.
+THE MAHOGANY SHIP The Mahogany Ship - a great Australian mystery.
 There are three potential buried shipwreck sites.
 The first is very easy to get to, and the second requires a walk of one kilometre east of The Cutting.
 The third is almost two kilometres east of The Cutting.
 From reading everything possible about the Mahogany Ship, I believe that there were probably 3 shipwrecks visible in the Warrnambool hummocks in the 19th century, but since they all disappeared under sand, they have had a tendency to merge into one mystery!
 Site 1 is between Gorman’s Lane and The Cutting.
 The coordinates at the centre of the site are: 38°20’58”S, 142°21’38”E. To find the site on Google Earth, copy and paste the coordinates without a full stop at the end in the search bar.
 Please note: Use Google Earth – not Google Maps.
 Around this centre, the site is 66 metres (east/west) by 34 metres (north/south).
-To go there, park halfway between Gormans Lane and The Cutting ...
+To go there, park halfway between Gormans Lane and The Cutting opposite the...